matthannigan/nextjs-ts-tailwind-supabase-starter/docs/architecture/phase-1/prompt-plan.md

 5. Updates to package.json for test scripts

 Make sure the testing setup follows best practices for Next.js 14 applications and enables effective testing of both UI components and utility functions.

+Also refer to the tasks listed in 1.5 Configure Testing Infrastructure in ./to-do.md.
+As tasks are completed mark them with [x].
 ```

 # Prompt 3: Supabase Setup and Configuration